 Packed with twenty-odd secondhand bookshops and antiquarian booksellers, it truly is a paradise for literature lovers.
 Just moments away from the hustle and bustle of Leicester Square, you’ll be surprised to stumble across such a peaceful gem.
 The shop fronts haven’t changed for over a century, so a walk through Cecil Court is like a trip back in time.
-And, as today just so happens to be World Book Day 2022, there’s no better time to treat yourself with a adventure to Cecil Court.

 Inside the stores, you’ll find anything from rare books, collector’s copies and first-editions, to old stamps, maps, posters and banknotes.
 It’s thought to be the thoroughfare that inspired Harry Potter’s Diagon Alley and, with its eccentric shops—some of which are even associated with magical or psychic literature—it’s easy to believe.